IgorP17/Getting-and-Cleaning-Data/README.md

 This is steps 2 - 4 from task
 4. Lines 101 - 113: Melting data and calculate means
 This is step 5 from task
-5. Below lines: Write data to the file mytidyset.txt with \t separator.
+5. Lines 114 - 126: Write data to the file mytidyset.txt with \t separator.
++
+6. Additional code, Line from 137: Using "aggregate" function do the step 5 again, then write file secondway.txt.
+Also, comapare data from first set to this one (tidyData == aggrSorted)

+You can manually compare output files by running file compare, for example on Windows:
+fc mytidyset.txt secondway.txt
+Comparing files mytidyset.txt and SECONDWAY.TXT
+FC: no differences encountered